MaastrichtU-IDS/dsri-documentation/website/docs/anatomy-of-an-application.md

   required: true
 ```

 Then we will describe all objects deployed when we instantiate this template (to start an application).
-First we define the PersistentVolumeClaim, which is the storage
+First we define the **PersistentVolumeClaim**, which is a persistent storage on which we will mount the `/home/jovyan` folder to avoid loosing data if our application is restarted.

+Any file outside of a persistent volume can be lost at any moment if the pod restart, usually it only consists in temporary file if you are properly working in the persistent volume folder.
+This can be useful also if your application is crashing, stopping and restarting your pod (application) might fix it.

 ```yaml
 objects: